Skip to Content Skip to Navigation Accessibility Policy Click to login to your Account

 Do shirataki noodles have any nutritional value?
 Because they contain only fiber and water, they are essentially a zero-calorie food, making them an excellent choice for most weight management diets—not just keto.

 Depending on the brand, nutrition labels list between 10 to 20 calories per 100-gram serving (roughly 3 to 4 ounces).
 However, because shirataki noodle calories are virtually nonexistent, they are pretty much nutrient-free, too.
-(In fact, they’re about 97% water).
+(In fact, they’re about ).

 Without any of the micronutrients or phytochemicals found naturally in whole konjac, or other plant-based pasta, the nutrition content of shirataki pasta depends mainly on your toppings, so be sure to supplement your dish with healthy fats, quality meat and plenty of veggies.